Robert Knolles: French campaign

 In 1370 he was given a large grant of lands and money to raise an army to invade northern France.
 He landed at Calais in August with 6,000 mounted men and carried out a raid deep into French territory, burning villages on the outskirts of Paris but failing to bring the French king Charles V out to battle.
 He then turned towards Gascony and began capturing and fortifying castles and churches in the region between the rivers Loir and Loire.
 However he had to cope with much criticism from his younger subordinate commanders such as Sir John Minsterworth who were spoiling for a fight.
 When it became known that French armies under the command of Bertrand du Guesclin were closing in on them, Knolles proposed to retreat into Brittany but most of the army refused.
 He therefore marched away with his own retinue, leaving the bulk of the army where they were, to be comprehensively defeated and slaughtered at the Battle of Pontvallain on 4 December.

 Knolles passed the winter in his castle at Derval on the Breton March and afterwards attempted to evacuate his men and those of Minsterworth, who had managed to join him with his surviving troop, from the port of Saint-Mathieu.
 However, for lack of ships most of the English soldiers had to be left behind on the shore, to be wiped out by the French under Olivier V de Clisson.
 In 1372 Knolles was found by the King's Council to bear the major responsibility for this disaster.
 He was stripped of the lands that had been given him as his fee for raising the army and fined 10,000 marks.

 Death and legacy

+Like many of his contemporaries who made vast fortunes off of the war in France, in the latter years of his life, he sought to make amends for his sins.
+The pardon that he secured from Edward III in May of 1361 provides a surprising insight into the brutality that defined the career of a soldier of fortune in the early part of the Hundred Years' War: